p8queiroz/SharePoint-Framework-playground/css-sample/README.md

 ## spfx-css-sample

-This SPFX web part sample shows how to work with 2 different layouts (or even more) according to the user's choice.
+This SPFx web part sample shows how to work with 2 different layouts (or even more) according to the user's choice.

 ### Building the code